dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 - `AsSingleItem`, indicates that the item will be visible as a single item.
 This is the default value of the `FlyoutDisplayOptions` property.
 - `AsMultipleItems`, indicates that the item and its direct children will be visible in the flyout as a group of items.

-A flyout item for each `Tab` object within a <xref:Microsoft.Maui.Controls.FlyoutItem> can be displayed by setting the `FlyoutItem.FlyoutDisplayOptions` property to `AsMultipleItems`:
+A flyout item for each <xref:Microsoft.Maui.Controls.Tab> object within a <xref:Microsoft.Maui.Controls.FlyoutItem> can be displayed by setting the `FlyoutItem.FlyoutDisplayOptions` property to `AsMultipleItems`:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"